-Once your business chooses to convert physical files and documents to digital, you’ll inevitably come across the term OCR.
+Once your business chooses to avail scanning services and convert physical files and documents to digital, you’ll inevitably come across the term OCR.
 OCR or Optical Character Recognition, is the term for a broad range of technologies and software-based techniques that convert printed letters and words into digital letters and words.
 These capabilities enable OCR and are essential in making scanned documents “searchable.”

 The process of scanning a page starts with taking a high-quality photograph of the original page.
 Applying OCR to the photo effectively codes the letters and the words on the scanned page so that these can be recognised by a computer the same way a computer can effectively “read” text that has been typed into a typical word document.